MountainGod2/chaturbate_api/README.md

 # Chaturbate API Integration

 This project provides an integration with the Chaturbate API, allowing for the polling of various events such as broadcast starts, user entries, and more.
-The integration is built with Python using asynchronous programming techniques for efficient event handling.
+It uses async for event handling.

 ## Features